ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 What inspired you to do the project?
 What problem is your device solving?

 How do you use the Internet to augment your device functionality?
+- The stabilization device could also be activated remotely (e.g. on a private yatch, the user does not need to go to the control room and could activate it from the comfort of their beedroom).
+The data of the boat's tilt is also transfered live to a dashboard which anyone anywhere could see, such as friends and family on shore.
+In addition, this allows for additional features such as "text emergency contact" when the boat is detected to have capsized in rough waters.

 Device Functionality
 Explain how your Internet-connected device is designed